nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![ImportSequenceDiagram](images/ImportSequenceDiagram.png)

-The following activity diagram summarises what happens when a user executes an Import command:
+The following activity diagram summarises what happens when a user executes an import command:

 ![ImportActivityDiagram](images/ImportActivityDiagram.png)

 #### Design considerations

 **Aspect: Filenames and directories accepted**
-* We only currently accept filenames with no special characters and additionally store files in the same directory as `dht.jar`.
+* We currently only accept filenames with no special characters.
-* We also do not currently accept additional directory specifications
+* We also do not currently accept additional directory specifications.
+Files are stored in the same directory as `dht.jar`.

 **Future work**
-* We will want to accept directories as part of the accepted input, which wil create the directory if it does not exist, or minimally perform checking - i.e. if the directory(s) exist, it will be allowed to same the file there.
+* Instead of having a single default location, we could accept a directory as part of the input, create it if it does not exist, and save the file there instead.

 ### Export feature